Postmodern Christian Hermeticism

 All this is simply to say that a postmodern Christian hermeticism is not only possible, but already happening.
 It may not be present to the culture at large, but it is present.

 Hermeticism, grounded in sacred tradition, nevertheless embraces the spirit of innovation and discovery.
-Such an ethos certainly exists in biodynamic agriculture (an alchemical enterprise if ever there was one), a method of farming acutely sensitive to natural and cosmic rhythms and cycles without becoming annoyingly medieval in the process.
+Such an ethos certainly exists in biodynamic agriculture (an alchemical enterprise if ever there were one), a method of farming acutely sensitive to natural and cosmic rhythms and cycles without becoming annoyingly medieval in the process.
 Biodynamics is a good place to start, actually; for the way to the stars begins in the soil.
 But this idea also whispers in scientific movements that have grown tired of materialism and seek other vistas in consciousness and quantum mechanics.
 And it also slumbers—and sometimes dreams—in philosophy and theology.

 So, as the hierarchy of the mainstream Church in the West awaits the detonation of the sex-abuse time bomb and that of the Eastern Church gets mired in intramural turf wars, perhaps we should get about our father’s business despite them and find the union of science and faith (as well as the arts) wherever and whenever we can.
 For this is Christian hermeticism.
 As Fr.
 Pierre Teilhard de Chardin, one of Tomberg’s favorite thinkers, writes,